GharghashtKhan/Airbnb.com-Clone/README.md

 This project is my first attempt at cloning the Airbnb landing page as part of my web development learning journey.

 ## Live Demo
-Check out the [Live Demo](your-live-demo-link) to see the project in action.
+Check out the https://gharghashtkhan.github.io/Airbnb.com-Clone/ to see the project in action.

 ## Technologies Used
 - HTML5